 If your dog is like most, you can’t really leave a loaf of bread out unattended around him or her.
 Dogs will absolutely go after any bread product, taking it as quickly as they can and enjoying the fruits of their labor.
 That leads to the question, of course, of whether or not it’s actually safe for dogs to eat bread.

 Can Dogs Safely Eat Bread?

 Let’s go ahead and get one big worry out of the way – nabbing a slice of bread from the counter definitely almost certainly isn’t going to hurt your dog.
-As long as the dog doesn’t have any kind of allergies to gluten or any other product in the bread, he or she is going to be just fine.
+As long as the dog doesn’t have any kind of allergies to gluten or any other product in the bread, it won’t come up on the list of what dogs can’t eat.
 While your dog probably shouldn’t have bread with every meal, a bit of bread in moderation won’t do any harm.

 The fact that bread doesn’t hurt your dog does not, however, mean that it’s actually doing your dog any good.
-Bread’s basically just a filler food for dogs, not really giving them any unique nutrients while packing in plenty of calories.
+Unlike the best dog food, bread is basically just a filler food for dogs, not really giving them any unique nutrients while packing in plenty of calories.
 Bread’s an awful lot like it is for humans when it comes to dieting – one of those things that probably need to be mostly cut out for those who are trying to lose weight.

 Are There Risks to Feeding Your Dog Bread?